Tag-based regulation of modules in genetic programming improves context-dependent problem solving: Introduction

 These innovations have improved the ability of GP systems to link modules together to solve problems, thus improving their prospects as general-purpose tools for automatic program synthesis.
-These links between modules, however, are typically hard coded and static during program execution; less is known for how to evolve programs that can adjust module associations on-the-fly.
+In existing GP work, links between modules, however, are typically hard coded and static during program execution.
+Less is known for how to evolve programs that can adjust module associations on the fly.
 For many types of problems, the appropriate set of modules to execute in response to a particular input changes over time.
-This type of challenge requires programs to continuously adjust associations between inputs and modular responses based on context.
+This requires programs to continuously adjust associations between inputs and modular responses based on context.
 For example, the computations that occur on a calculator after pressing the ``equals'' button are \textit{context-dependent}; that is, they depend on the set of operators and operands (\textit{i.e.}, inputs) previously provided.
 To achieve this design pattern, programs must internally track contextual information and typically regulate responses using explicit flow control directives (such as if-statements).
 Our goal is to evolve programs that dynamically regulate modules during execution to more effectively solve context-dependent problems.
 To reach this goal, we draw inspiration from gene regulatory networks (both natural and artificial) to augment how program modules are called in GP.